-- If you are well and have had no close contact, or are awaiting results from asymptomatic surveillance testing, you do not need to isolate or quarantine and can continue normal activities. - 2.
-Hospital and Health Center and Public Health DSW employees can contact Infection Prevention and Control by pager at (925) 346-4122 or email InfectionPreventionAndControlProgram@ochealth.org for instructions and help with exposure risk level.
-Supervisors from Health Services Divisions other than the Hospital or Health Centers and other County Departments may consult with the Health Services Contact Tracing Unit via email at covid business.tracing@ochealth.org.

-A minimum 20-day isolation period, starting after symptoms begin, is required for the following:

-- Individuals hospitalized with a severe or critical illness caused by COVID-19 illness - Individuals severely immunocompromised that test positive for COVID-19 (with or without symptoms) - After 20 days, continue isolation until 24 hours after fever ends and symptoms are improving.
+- 1. If you are well and have had no close contact, or are awaiting results from asymptomatic surveillance testing, you do not need to isolate or quarantine and can continue normal activities. - Hospital and Health Center and detention health employees can contact Infection Prevention and Control by pager at (925) 346-4122 or email lnfectionPreventionAndControlProgram@cchealth.org for instructions and help with exposure risk level.
+Supervisors from Health Services Divisions other than the Hospital or Health Centers and other County Departments may consult with the Health Services Contact Tracing Unit via email at covid.business.tracing@cchealth.org - 3.
+A minimum 20-day isolation period, starting after symptoms begin, is required for the following: - Individuals hospitalized with a severe or critical illness caused by COVID-19 illness - Individuals severely immunocompromised that test positive for COVID-19 (with or without symptoms) - After 20 days, continue isolation until 24 hours after fever ends and symptoms are improving.